-The radio should not be tuned while driving in order that full attention may be given to the driving operation.
+The radio should not be tuned while driving so full attention may be given to vehicle operation.

 Use these buttons for manual tuning.
 To move quickly through the channels, hold either of the TUNE buttons down for more than 0.5 seconds.